whisthq/whist/main-webserver/README.md

 **4. Spin Up Local Servers**

 Use `docker-compose` to run the stack locally.
 First, `cd` into the `docker/` folder.
 Then, run the `up` command.
 If you are on Windows, you should run this from a command prompt in Administrator mode.
+This will start the app at `run.py`.

 ```sh
 docker-compose up --build